 The towers and gates

-There are fourteen towers and two gates in the town.
+There are fourteen towers and two gates in the small village.
 One gate is called the Franca or Romea Gate, which faces Rome, and the other is known as the Florentine Gate, which heads toward Florence.
 Over the year, for unknown reasons, some of the towers were lower than before.

 Church of Santa Maria Assunta

-After entering the village through the main gate, I saw the Piazza Roma and the Church of Santa Maria Assunta.
+After entering the village through the main gate, the Piazza Roma and the Church of Santa Maria Assunta came into sight.
 This church was built in 1213, the year Monteriggioni was also established.
 It is a simple and elegant church that fits well in the lovely castle town.
 We could enter freely on that day.
-Some interesting frescoes have been partially restored.
-In my opinion, its outside looks very good.
+Some impressive frescoes have been partially restored.
 The stone arch at the entrance is beautiful.

 In addition to the church, the museum Monteriggioni in Arme is where you can have fun with the armors.
 You can even try some on, a special treat for amour enthusiasts.
 The museum displays samples that illustrate the techniques used for battles over the centuries.
 It has some information on the battles that occurred in the area.

-The cobbled stone street and stone houses haven’t seen much change over the passing centuries, and its walls are still intact.
+The cobbled stone street and stone houses haven’t seen much change over the passing centuries, and the walls of Monteriggioni are still intact.
 The walkway to the walls was added recently.
-However, when we were, there the walls were being repaired.
-Otherwise, we could even take a short walk on the complex structure.
+However, the walls were being repaired when we visited the place.
+Otherwise, we could have the chance to take a short walk on the complex structure.